Financial Education

 Through its Financial Capability program, Ladder Up helps clients build a lasting foundation for self-sufficiency by working with them to secure financial aid for higher education and to gain the skills needed to make sound financial choices.

-Ladder Up’s Financial Education programming is founded on the belief that developing financial practices is a vital part of the journey to financial freedom.
-Ladder Up provides free financial literacy education and coaching to help individuals gain the knowledge and tools needed to make sound financial decisions:
+Ladder Up’s Financial Literacy programming is founded on the belief that developing financial practices is a vital part of the journey to financial freedom.
+Ladder Up provides free financial literacy education to help individuals gain the knowledge and tools needed to make sound financial decisions:

 • Financial Education Workshops – Interactive sessions delivered at partner sites throughout the Chicago area, covering topics such as banking and saving, credit control, budgeting, consumer responsibility, and personal income tax.